Ed.D in Educational Leadership

 Many of our graduates have distinguished educational leadership careers in academics and administration.
 They have positions in P-12 public and private schools, college, and university settings such as professor, program director, executive director, associate provost, building level or district-level administrators, and college presidents.

-The P-12 Superintendency concentration is highly cost effective with tuition offered at distance education rate per semester.
-Fifty percent of the Learning, Design and Technology concentration is offered at the Distance Education rate.
+The P-12 Superintendency and Learning, Design and Technology concentrations are highly cost effective with tuition offered at a distance education rate per semester.
 Learn more about scholarship opportunities and financial aid here.

 Graduates of the P-12 Superintendency concentration are eligible for North Carolina D-Level licensure.